• Skip to content

 Headlines

 • Homelessness describes a variety of circumstances: people who are roofless (rough sleeping), those living informally with friends or acquaintances (for instance, “sofa surfing”) as well as those threatened with the loss of, or are unable to continue with, their current accommodation.
-The term also covers those who are living in temporary accommodation, for instance, hostels.
+The term also covers those who are living in temporary accommodation, for instance, hostels or living in bed and breakfast accommodation.

 • A household is considered statutorily homeless if a local authority decides that they do not have a legal right to occupy accommodation that is accessible, physically available and which would be reasonable for the household to continue to live in.